AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##MACD
 ### Description
 The Moving Average Convergence-Divergence (MACD) indicator, developed by Gerald Appel in the late 70s, is one of the simplest, most effective momentum indicators out there.
-The MACD makes two trend-following indicators, [moving averages][average], become a momentum oscillator by subtracting the longer moving average from the shorter moving average.
+The MACD makes two trend-following indicators, moving averages, average, become a momentum oscillator by subtracting the longer moving average from the shorter moving average.
 As a result of this, the MACD offers great advantages: trend following and momentum.
 The MACD moves above and below the zero line as the moving averages converge, cross and diverge again.
 Signal line crossovers, centerline crossovers and divergences are things that traders can keep an eye out for to generate signals.
 Since the MACD is unbounded, it is not especially useful for identifying overbought or oversold levels.
-The MACD line is the 12-day [Exponential Moving Average][average] (EMA) minus the 26-day EMA, and closing prices are used for these moving averages.
+The MACD line is the 12-day Exponential Moving Average (EMA) minus the 26-day EMA, and closing prices are used for these moving averages.
 A 9-day EMA of the MACD line is plotted with the indicator acting as a signal line and identifying turns.
 The MACD histogram shows the difference between the MACD and its 9-day EMA, i.e. the signal line.
 When the MACD line is above its signal line, the histogram is positive, and vice versa when the MACD line is below its signal line.

 The typical settings used with the MACD are the values 12, 26 and 9.
 However, other values can also be used depending on the trading style and goals in mind.